Copyright © 2006-2016 The Claws Mail Team.

-Some plugins provide the same functionality as others, (for example, the three HTML message viewers).
+Some plugins provide the same functionality as others, (for example, the 3 anti-Spam plugins).
 In this case you will have to choose which one to load, as Claws Mail will refuse to load more than one of the same type.

 The Bogofilter plugin comes with two major features: